 ProjectManagement.com User Guidelines

-3. Share the wealth.
+Share the wealth.
 Enrich the knowledge within the community by sharing your expertise.
 Answer questions in the discussion threads, offer your opinion on content, or contribute content to the community.
 This is an excellent way to give back to the community and start earning influence among your peers.

-5. Protect your privacy and that of others.
-As a part of your professional community, we ask that you help to make sure that the ProjectManagement.com community remains a healthy and safe forum for the exchange of ideas by using the private message system to have personal conversations with other members.
-Do not share your personal information or the personal information of others in public posts.
-This includes e-mail addresses or other personal contact information.
-Additionally, we respect that, as a professional, you may work with confidential or proprietary information – and we would never ask you to compromise your relationship with clients or employers.
+- We respect that, as a professional, you may work with confidential or proprietary information – and we would never ask you to compromise your relationship with clients or employers.
 If you would like to share specific examples, please be sure that you aren’t posting anything that would violate any contractual agreements (copyright, trade-secret, or otherwise) or nondisclosure agreements to which you are a party.

 ProjectManagment.com Community Administrator and Moderator Rights and Responsibilities

 Community Engagement Specialists are employees of Project Management Institute (PMI®) and are on hand to facilitate discussions and assist users.
 Community Engagement Specialists and other Administrators may take actions they deem necessary to limit user access to the discussions.
-To this end, Community Engagement Specialists/Administrators have the right to moderate, edit, and remove posts that they consider contrary to the community guidelines or otherwise illegal, harmful, or inaccurate.
+Community Engagement Specialists/Administrators have the right to moderate, edit, and remove posts that they consider contrary to the community guidelines or otherwise illegal, harmful, or inaccurate.
 While every effort will be made to conduct these activities in a timely fashion, PMI/ProjectManagement.com is not responsible for delays in editing or removing posts, or for failure to do so.
 If you feel that your posts have been moderated unfairly, please contact us at email@example.com.

 If you see a violation of these guidelines, please notify us within the community by using the “Report” feature on the bottom right hand side of a post.
 If you have any questions about our guidelines, terms, or policies, please contact us at firstname.lastname@example.org.